What Causes Intermetatarsal Bursitis?

 Treatments should involve decreasing swelling, relieving pain and stress on the foot, treating scar tissue, and then restoring movement.
 If you are performing an activity that could cause further trauma to the bursa, it is recommended that you protect the area to prevent further irritation or damage.

-Regardless of the condition affecting your foot, you will find that the conservative treatments your doctor give are the best choice for natural healing.
-Building strong healthy tissue and allows you to regain strength and full range of motion with your walking.
-Conservative treatments include:
+Regardless of the condition affecting your foot, you will find that conservative treatments your doctor provides are the best choice for a healthy recovery.
+Building strong healthy tissue allows you to regain strength and full range of motion with your walking.

-The Plantar/Spur TShellz Wrap are home treatment medical devices that stun many of our customers with how effective they really are!
+The Plantar/Spur TShellz Wrap and Sesamoid TShellz Wraps are home treatment medical devices that have pleasantly surprised many of our customers.
 Even with chronic cases such as arthritis - these products cannot cure arthritis, but they sure can bring down the swelling (and pain) when it flares up.
 Maintaining elasticity in the joint is a major concern for arthritis sufferers, and the TShellz Wrap will help fight atrophy (shrinking of soft tissue due to lack of movement) and strains as it is known to increase elasticity of soft tissue during and for some time after treatments.
+This is why we recommend TShellz Wrap® treatments before engaging in an activity that may stress the injured area (ie. stretching).
 You simply won't find another product on the market that has the comfort, ease of use, and effectiveness of a TShellz Wrap.

 A cushioned athletic shoe with a wide toe-box may relieve pressure on your intermetatarsal bursitis injury.